 It is also known that Donald was sent to Davao, Mindanao, on a detail that built runways.
 At Pier 7, the POWs were boarded onto the Erie Maru.
 The POWs had enough room to lay down without being crowded.
 The hatches to the ship’s holds were left open to provide ventilation.
 The POWs were allowed on deck once the ship cleared Manila Harbor.

-Food for the prisoners was generous.
-The food was well prepared and each POW received a full mess kit of rice and a canteen cup filled with a thick cabbage soup containing pork.
+The food for the prisoners was generous and well prepared and each POW received a full mess kit of rice and a canteen cup filled with a thick cabbage soup containing pork.
 They even were given corn beef and cabbage one night.

 The trip on the freighter lasted 13 days.
 The reason was the ship made frequent stops in ports along the coast of Luzon.
 The POWs disembarked the ship at Davao, where they joined another group of 1000 prisoners.
 To the POWs, these prisoners at Davao appeared to be well fed when compared to the men in their group.
 Upon the arrival of new POWs, the rations for these men were cut in half which caused friction between the two groups.